 Climate action

-• 100% purchase of renewable electricity in scope 2 by 2030
+• 100% purchase of renewable electricity in scope 2 by 2030.
+Driven by the conversion to more energy-efficient office buildings and the purchase of Guarantees of Origin

 A large part of Tryg's CO2e emissions come from the approximately 2.2 million annual claims.
 It requires large amounts of materials such as wood, metal, plastic and glass when our customers need to rebuild their house, repair a van or get a new mobile phone.